Helbling-Technik/HelMoRo/docs/index.md

 ## Overview

 Helmoro is equipped with state-of-the-art components that enable it to perform a wide range of tasks.
+An overview over all components can be found in the [Bill of Materials](hardware/bill_of_materials.md).
 Let's take a closer look at its key features:

 ### Robust Construction